zakjan/objectpath/README.md

 In case of non-existing property, `null` is returned.
 This is because `undefined` is a JS-only construct, it even can't be stored in JSON.

+**Parsing errors**

+In case of parsing errors, function `getByPath` silently catches the error and returns `null`.
+If you wish to handle the error on your own, call `parsePath` and `getByParsedPath` separately.

 ## Why yet another library?

 Other libraries are either missing more advanced extracting features or don't have consistent implementation across multiple languages.